 The structure of the paper is as follows.
 The next section describes the fleeting appearance of spontaneous recognition in the literature.
-Section three considers whether spontaneous recognition is a useful statistical concept, in terms of building risk models.
-Section four reflects on whether there is any legal requirement to address spontaneous recognition.
-Section five shows how the real problem arising from spontaneous recognition comes from the actions of the user, not from the recognition itself.
-Section six considers the institutional impact of the concept, and shows how it can be helpful or obstructive depending on the organisation's attitude.
+Section three gives the definition that will be used in this paper, which differs slightly from the general definition in that it allows for mistakes.
+Section four then considers whether spontaneous recognition is a useful statistical concept, a legal problem or a managerial issue, and concludes that it is only the latter.
+Section five considers the institutional impact of the concept, and shows how it can be helpful or obstructive depending on the organisation's attitude.
+Finally, section six introduces a short case study, where a rejection of spontaneous recognition led to a substantially improved dataset.
 Section seven concludes.